devil-cyber/Bluff-or-Truth/README.md

 So  there is no any need of spliting and labeling the data.
 All the program has been written in python on jyupyter notebook.
-There is a small comprision between Multiple linear regression and Polynomial Regresssion for this type of data
+There is a small comprision between Multiple linear regression and Polynomial Regresssion for this type of data You can vary the value of DEGREE For better Result